Security Operations: How to Get the Most from Duo and Your SIEM

 These logs track usage of Telephony credits, which are used for Phone Call or SMS authentication as well as Duo Mobile activations.
 If your organization makes use of these, then reporting on credit utilization is important.
 Knowing the context of credit consumption and how much a particular authentication cost (depending on the geolocation) is what the Telephony Log can provide when paired with the Telephony Rate Card.

 Trust Monitor Logs

-If you are a Duo Access or Beyond customer, Trust Monitor can send Security Events directly to your SIEM.
+If you are a Duo Advantage or Premier customer, Trust Monitor can send Security Events directly to your SIEM.
 While you may choose to create your own Duo alerts within the SIEM based upon other log sources or events, Trust Monitor is a threat detection feature that provides Duo-specific alerting such as authentications or registrations that surfaced due to their anomaly score, known attack patterns, or other heuristics.
 Just remember to first create a Risk Profile and then let Trust Monitor take it from there.

 Authentication Proxy Logs

 If you have deployed the Duo Authentication Proxy and are using it for LDAP/RADIUS authentication, it is a good idea to obtain specific logs from each Auth Proxy server.
 The ‘authevents.log’ contains both primary (LDAP/RADIUS) and secondary (Duo) authentication events.

 If a user is failing authentication but the event is not showing in the Authentication Log, then these logs can help determine what the issue is.
 This is also useful if you are unable to obtain authentication logs directly from your primary authentication source.

 You can also output SIEM-consumable Duo Single Sign-On (SSO) Microsoft Entra ID authentication events to an ‘ssoevents.log’ file.
 This log contains entries for SSO events such as connecting to or disconnecting from Duo's SSO service, and success/failure results for LDAP SSO authentications.